-Learners from the Local and National Tour Guiding course meet President Michael D Higgins during a recent visit to Áras an Uachtaráin.
+The learners from the Local and National Tour Guiding course, being run at the Loughlinstown Training Centre, got a pleasant surprise on Thursday when they got to meet President Michael D Higgins at Áras an Uachtaráin.

-Further detail on registering for either programme can be obtained by contacting the course recruitment department by phone on (0)1-204 3600 or by email on firstname.lastname@example.org.
+Learners can receive further information on any of the courses at Loughlinstown Training Centre by contacting the course recruitment department by phone on (0)1-204 3600 or by email on firstname.lastname@example.org.

 Specific Skills Training is co-funded by the Irish government and the European Social Fund as part of the ESF Programme for Employability, Inclusion and Learning (PEIL) 2014-2020. 🇮🇪️ 🇪🇺️

 When towing a trailer of any description with a car or light van, it is important for the driver to ensure that he/she is legally compliant.
 There are a number of checks that need to be carried out prior to going on the road.
 We’ve outlined these checks in the following blog.
 Always remember, the speed limit for a car or van towing a trailer of any size is 80km/hr.

 Light trailers that can be towed by cars or light vans are categorised in two groups.
 O1 trailers are those with a maximum allowable mass (MAM), also known as the design gross vehicle weight (DGVW), of no greater than 750Kg.
 O2 trailers have a MAM above 750kg and not greater than 3,500kg.